-As you see, in my case the LCD screen was cracked.
+As you see, in my case the LCD was cracked.

-Before you start, make sure the laptop is turned off.
+Before you start, make sure the computer is turned off.

-Remove six screw covers located on the screen bezel.
+Remove six screw covers located on the display bezel.

 There are four square screw covers on the upper side of the display and two more round covers on the lower part.